anomaly/lab-python-server/README.md

 - [ ] Provide `Dockerfile` for development and production
 - [ ] Log aggregation and monitoring (fluentd)
 - [X] CSRF protection
-- [ ] Basic endpoints for authentication
+- [ ] Basic endpoints for authentication (JWT and OTP based) - along with recommendations for encryption algorithms

 In production (see [Terraform lab project](https://github.com/anomaly/lab-tf-linode)) we will use `Terraform` and `Helm` provision infrastructure and deploy the app in pods.
 Ideally `Postgres` and `Redis` would be provisioned as a hosted products (Linode is yet to offer this), in the short term they will be installed from official `Charts`.